This post is sponsored by Barton’s Home Improvement. All opinions are my own.

 To complete the project, I have partnered with Barton’s Home Improvement in Conway, Arkansas.
 E. C. Barton and Company, which also owns Surplus Warehouse and Bargain Outlet, is an Arkansas-grown company headquartered in Jonesboro, Arkansas since 1885.
 Their 108 stores stretch across 17 states with new locations opening soon.
 Each store is completely employee owned and has a unique selection of kitchen, bath, door, window, flooring, and tile on display for all price points.

-Colton and I visited the Barton’s Conway location and met with store manager Stacin Dawson, who walked us through the whole design process form cabinet base to faucet finish.
+Colton and I visited the Barton’s Conway location and met with store manager Stacin Dawson, who walked us through the whole design process from cabinet base to faucet finish.
 We first laid out our current vanity situation and what we want in the new space to be.

 - Clean-lined and modern vanity base.